 Something like the Audio Technica AT-LP120 is more along the lines of what you need.
 Sure, it’ll cost you more but you want to protect those gems.

 The replacement stylus for the Ion Audio Max is the CZ-800-10 which fits a variety of Ion record players.
-It’s a sapphire tip with an ideal tracking force of 4 to 6 grams as mentioned earlier is factory set.
+It’s a sapphire tip with an ideal tracking force of 4 to 6 grams as mentioned earlier is a factory set.

 I checked around for the cheapest price for replacements and you can pick one up at Amazon for less than you would on Ion’s website.

-For this you’ll need the ICT06RS which is not available at Amazon.
+For this, you’ll need the ICT06RS which is not available at Amazon.
 You can pick one up from Ion’s website for 40 bucks which is pricey, but that’s what you’ll need to play 78’s.

 Considering the size and position of the speakers on an all-in-one record player is important.

 The bigger the speakers the more sound and less distortion they produce.
 The speakers on the Ion Audio Max do leave a lot to be desired.
-They are pretty standard full range stereo speakers.
+They are pretty standard full-range stereo speakers.

 I haven’t been able to find out the exact wattage – not even on the manufacturer’s website.
 But I suspect they’re very basic.